SupahNickie/CaffeineORM/README.md

 CaffeineConnection.rawUpdate("insert into users (first_name, last_name, email) values ($1, $2, $3)", "Grawr", "McPhee", "something_else@example.com");
 ```

 Inserts, updates, and deletes can also be handled in a more AR-like format.
-The object `create` and `update` calls are performed on will have the inserted attributes on itself after execution.
+The object that `save`, `create`, and `update` calls are performed on will have the inserted attributes on itself after execution.
 ```
 Map<String, Object> createArgs = new HashMap<String, Object>();
 createArgs.put("email", "superexample@example.com");